 On the farmland of Ameib in Erongo, Phillipp’s cave was quite probable to be one of the San villages.
 The cave’s stone implements, which go back to 3500 BC, enhance this hypothesis.
 On the cave’s walls, there are different animals portrayed.
 There are also some sketches showing women and hunters.
 The iconic humpbacked white elephant painting is located in this cave, which is 15 meters deep and 35 meters long.

 This place deserves a visit.
-You need to spend at least two hours walking through the cave and observe the paintings.
+You need to spend at least two hours walking through the cave and observing the paintings.
 Many recommend visiting the cave in the cool hours of the morning.
 Remember to wear comfortable shoes and bring some water with you.
 If you have time, you can visit the Bull’s Party after visiting the cave.
 This place is worth a visit.

 The Petrified Forest was classified as a national monument on March 1, 1950, after two farmers found it in the 1940s.
 The Petrified Forest is located approximately 50 kilometers west of Khorixas.
 It isn’t really a forest that has turned to stone, so the title is a little confusing.
 It’s basically a 280-million-year-old assemblage of huge fossilized tree branches.